60629194/Assembly/README.md

 # Assembly
 ## Function Documents
-To use the functions, include xxx.inc in data section.
+To use the functions, include xxx.inc in code section.
 ### trig.inc
 ***require sin table declared in data section**\
     sin1 dw 0, 87, 174, 262, 349, 436, 523, 609, 696, 782, 868, 954, 1040, 1125, 1210, 1294\